hsnfwz/ensemble-cinemas/README.md

 ## Figma Design
 To view the mockup design and details about the resources used, check out the Figma file: [Figma Design - Ensemble Cinemas](https://www.figma.com/design/stO1byZvST3tHGpiBIXwTc/Ensemble-Cinemas?node-id=0-1&t=ujfRhVpYRxY711XS-1)

+## Backlog
+I aim to expand and improve this project by implementing the following:
+- Unit tests via Vitest
+- Animations and transitions
+- Different content pages

 ## Contributions
 Designed and built by Hussein Fawaz